 2.2.1.
 The authenticity and integrity of software updates shall be protected to reasonably prevent their compromise and reasonably prevent invalid updates.
 (7.2.1.1)

 2.2.2.
-Information regarding the configuration of the software on a vehicleSoftware version(s) shall be easily readable in a standardized way via the use of an electronic communication interface on the vehicle.
+Information to identify the configuration of the software on a vehicle shall be easily readable in a standardized way via the use of an electronic communication interface on the vehicle.
 (7.2.1.2.2)

 2.2.3.
-Information regarding software version(s) of the software on a vehicle shall be protected against unauthorized modification.
+Information regarding the configuration of the software on a vehicle shall be protected against unauthorized modification.
 (7.2.1.2.3)

 2.2.4.
 Additional Requirements for Over-the-Air (OTA) Updates (7.2.2)